bgol/UpdateTD/README.md

 # TradeDangerous DB-Update plugin for [EDMC](https://github.com/EDCD/EDMarketConnector/wiki)

-This plugin will update the database of the [TradeDangerous](https://github.com/eyeonus/Trade-Dangerous) directly while playing the game.
+This plugin will update the database of [TradeDangerous](https://github.com/eyeonus/Trade-Dangerous) directly while playing the game.
 No export / import needed anymore.

 ## Installation